btcpayserver/btcpayserver-doc/docs/ChangeDomain.md

 # How to change the domain name of your BTCPay Server

-This article assumes you used either [Azure](https://github.com/btcpayserver/btcpayserver-azure) deployment or [BTCPay Docker](https://github.com/btcpayserver/btcpayserver-docker) deployment.
+This article assumes you used either [Azure](https://github.com/btcpayserver/btcpayserver-azure) deployment or [BTCPay Server Docker](https://github.com/btcpayserver/btcpayserver-docker) deployment.

 Let's assume I used Azure.
 After initially deploying, I get an invalid certificate (this is normal during setup):